Masque (comics): Fictional character biography

 Masque joins a quartet of mutants known as "The Tunnellers", who ultimately are taken in by X-Factor in the aftermath of the Marauders slaughtering the Morlock community.
 They leave X-Factor's headquarters, but cause chaos in the city of New York as Masque mutilates the faces of several gang members who kill one of the Tunnellers.
 When a police officer shoots Masque, the villain is forced to return to the heroes for medical treatment.

 With Callisto presumed dead, Masque begins work on consolidating power among the Morlocks living under X-Factor's roof.
 He also targets Skids (a Morlock whose force field power protected her from Masque's power) and her lover Rusty Collins.
 Rusty submits to Masque's savage touch in exchange for Masque using his powers to restore the face of a prostitute that Rusty accidentally disfigured, when his fire-based power first manifested.
 However, the prostitute orders Masque to undo what he has done to her and Rusty, having found religion and horrified that Rusty would sacrifice his own face to restore hers.
 Masque consented to her request, but took comfort that he had won the greater game.
 Despite Caliban's desperate pleas, the Morlocks that X-Factor had taken in were ready to return to the tunnels and had elected Masque their new leader.

-Now in control of the Morlocks, Masque uses his powers to irreversibly disfigure just about all of the Morlocks, warping them into inhuman shapes and form, as well as fundamentally warping countless Morlocks into the bodies of strangers.
+Now in control of the Morlocks, Masque uses his powers to disfigure its members, warping them into inhuman shapes and form, as well as transforming them into duplicates of other people.
 One of these is Bliss, who goes from being turned into a duplicate of Jean Grey to being turned into a duplicate of Storm.
-Masque soon learns that Callisto is alive and well when Callisto turns up at the recently destroyed X-Men mansion, having been given the task of locking up the underground portion.
+Masque soon learns that Callisto is alive and well when Callisto turns up at the recently destroyed X-Mansion, having been given the task of locking up the underground portion.
 Capturing Callisto, he demands she give up the codes for the underground portion of the mansion.
-When she refuses, Masque transforms the one-eyed tomboy Callisto into a beauty queen-type pin-up model and forces her to become a professional model in order to earn money for the Morlock community.
-Callisto appears on several billboards in New York City, attracting the attention of the amnesiac Colossus (after having traveled through the Siege Perilous).
+When she refuses, Masque transforms Callisto into a beauty queen-type pin-up model and forces her to become a model to earn money for the Morlocks.
+Callisto appears on several billboards in New York City, attracting the attention of an amnesiac Colossus.
 He falls in love with her, though Callisto is hesitant to reveal to him his true identity, as she seeks to shield him from Masque.